deepakkamboj/claude-marketplace/README.md

-# DevBuild Studio Plugin Marketplace for Claude Code
+# Developer Toolkit Marketplace for Claude Code

 A collection of high-quality Claude Code plugins for development, testing, and code quality.